Does this sound like you?

 - dinner leftovers with raw kraut.
 Just heat and eat.

 - eggs scrambled with leftover veggies or a handful spinach and raw kraut.
 Add nitrate-free bacon or organic sausage if you wish.
 10 minutes.

-- Frittata: make one on a Sunday, and it’ll keep for quick leftovers for days.
+- Frittata: make one on a Sunday (here is my recipe), and it’ll keep for quick leftovers for days.
 Eat with a handful of berries and raw kraut of course.
 Or try this egg casserole that includes sweet potato, greens, and meat.

 - Lox over cucumber slices.

-- Apple with 2 tbsp almond butter or tahini if you’re not super hungry.
+- Apple with 2 tbsp almond butter or tahini.
+This makes a nice, light breakfast with fiber and good fats if you’re not super hungry.